profsmith89/ctps/_sources/chap07.md

 The leading `0b` mimics the leading `0x` we saw on hexadecimal numbers.
 Following this prefix, we write a `0`, which indicates that there's no whole number here, and the radix point, which always proceeds the fractional part.
 ```

-**Illustrating this issue of precision.** We can get a sense for precision by writing a Python program that constructs the binary representation for a decimal fraction.
+## Illustrating this issue of precision

+We can get a sense for precision by writing a Python program that constructs the binary representation for a decimal fraction.
 Our script will prefix the answer we compute with the string `'0b0.'`, which will help us to remember that this is the binary representation of a fraction between 0 and 1.

 Our script will expect two inputs.
 The first is the decimal fraction we want to represent and the second is the size in bits of our chosen FP representation's significand.
 If we wanted to mimic the precision of IEEE 754 single-precision, we'd input 23.
 The following script gets us started.